chsxf/SKTetris/README.md

 - macOS 10.15+
 - iOS / iPadOS 13+
-- tvOS 13+ (in progress)
+- tvOS 13+

-## iOS / iPadOS Availability
+## iOS / iPadOS / tvOS Availability

 Due to obvious potential copyright infringements, SKTetris is not available directly from the App Store.
-If you want to play on your iPhone or iPad, please clone this repository, open the project directly in Xcode and run the game directly on your device.
+If you want to play on your iPhone, iPad or Apple TV, please clone this repository, open the project directly in Xcode and run the game directly on your device.

 # 🎮 Controls